jocala.com content starts below.

 This has the unfortunate side-effect of preventing adblink from accessing Kodi's data located at /sdcard/Android/data/org.xbmc.kodi.
 This means no backup/restore, no cloning, no edit of xml files, etc.

-Additionally, when restoring a backup to a Android 11 device, adblink will set the MANAGE_EXTERNAL_STORAGE permission to "allow" which will permit Kodi to read the xbmc_env.properties file at startup.
+When adblink creates the alternate location for Kodi's data, adblink will attempt to set the MANAGE_EXTERNAL_STORAGE permission to "allow" which will permit Kodi to read the xbmc_env.properties file at startup.
 Otherwise Kodi is not permitted to access local files outside of its sandbox.
+Note that this isn't always successful.
+You may have to do this via the device's own app settings routine.

-If you need to grant or revoke the MANAGE_EXTERNAL_STORAGE permission manually, you can do this for Kodi or any app via adblink's Utility menu function: "Set app permissions" seen in the dialog above.
+If you need to grant or revoke the MANAGE_EXTERNAL_STORAGE permission manually, you can also try adblink's Utility menu function: "Set app permissions".